jpdaher/lua-pong-clone/README.md

 # lua-pong-clone
-A simple clone of the classic game pong made with "LÖVE", a Lua library.
+A simple clone of the classic game pong made with "LÖVE", a Lua framework.

 ## Installation guide
 1. Go to releases and download the .zip file on the latest release